 - Mexican Cornbread (A perfect side for this chili!)

-- Green Chile Chicken Enchiladas (This one is a house favorite – made with Slow Cooker Pulled Chicken and Homemade Green Enchilada Sauce.)
+- Green Chile Chicken Enchiladas (This one is a house favorite – made with Shredded Chicken and Homemade Green Enchilada Sauce.)

 - Shrimp Tacos (Always a crowd pleaser!)

 - Carne Asada (We make this all summer long.
 Super versatile!)

 White Chicken Chili

 - 1 tablespoon olive oil